mysociety/popit-api/README.md

 // ...
 ```

+This example uses `email: false` in the `fieldSpec` option, which means
+that the email field will not be included it the response.
+If you wanted
+the output to *only* contain an email address then you'd set `email:
+true` which wouldn't render any fields except the email.

 After restarting the app, public requests to http://127.0.0.1:3000/api/persons
 won't include any email addresses unless you specify provide the correct `apiKey`